mathewnxwang/synthetic_data_fine_tuning/README.md

 This repo contains the code to generate synthetic data for fine tuning an OpenAI LLM model and creating a simple Flask app to inspect the results.
 Specifically, it fine tunes a model to respond like Benn Stancil, one of my favorite writers.
 Fine tuning a LLM model can improve instruction adherence and inference costs.
-OpenAI has a [great explanation](https://platform.openai.com/docs/guides/optimizing-llm-accuracy/fine-tuning) of when LLM fine tuning is useful.
+OpenAI has a [great explanation](https://platform.openai.com/docs/guides/optimizing-llm-accuracy/fine-tuning) of when fine tuning is useful.

 # Design